- Internet problems or the Windows Firewall can cause your Steam update to get stuck.

 - Input firewall in the search box and select Windows Defender Firewall to open the window in the snapshot directly below.

-- Now select both the Turn off Windows Defender Firewall radio buttons, and press the OK button.
+- Now select both the Turn off Windows Defender Firewall radio buttons, and press OK.

 - If turning WDF off fixes the issue, users will need to add Steam to Windows Defender Firewall’s allowed applications.
 To do that, click Allow an app or feature through Windows Defender Firewall on the left of WDF’s Control Panel applet.